g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 > You'll need a text editor, I'm assuming [Visual Code](https://code.visualstudio.com/) with the [PureScript Language Support](https://marketplace.visualstudio.com/items?itemName=nwolverson.language-purescript) installed.
 >
 > As with the installation, there's a way to do this with "no priveleges" using a "portable" package ... but I'll forgo detailing it here for the sake of brevity.

+> A meaningful introduction to [PureScript](https://www.purescript.org/) is regretably beyond the scope of this document.
+> I would suggest that an interested reader follow [the Quick Start Guide](https://github.com/purescript/documentation/blob/master/guides/Getting-Started.md) but would note that this system uses a different environment.
+> > ... and the author hasn't followed the guide - generally searching for Haskell/Scala equivalency has been sufficent.

+> PureScript uses [the "off-side rule"](https://en.wikipedia.org/wiki/Off-side_rule) and (sensibly) enforces the indentation character.
+> Make sure you're not using `\t` to avoid comilation errors.

 ## Empty Agent